kulsumtalath/K-Nearest-Neighbor/README.md

 # K-Nearest-Neighbor
 KNN is a Classification model.
 Classification is done using Euclidean distance.
-K is the number of nearby neighbors to be used to classify the new records
+K is the number of nearby neighbors to be used to classify the new records.
+The most popular distance measure is the Euclidean distance.